Alpha1zln/DATA_STRUCTURE_Create_from_basic/readme.md

 💡 Replace the above link with your correct GitHub repo URL.

-🔹 3.
+🔹 c.
 Verify the Change:
 ```
 git remote -v
 ```

 ✅ You should now see the new correct repo link.

-🔹 4.
+🔹 d.
 (Optional) If You Want to Remove and Re-add Remote:
 Instead of updating, you can remove then add again:
 ```
 git remote remove origin